danielnilsson9/bbs-fw/PROTOCOL.md

 When reconfiguring with Bafang Config Tool updated parameters are not immediately sent to motor control MCU.
 Power cycle occur before new parameters are sent to secondary MCU.

-Note: In table below leading message header "AA" and trailing checksum has been left out.
+Note: In table below the leading message header "AA" and trailing checksum has been left out.

 Request  | Response | Interpretation
 -------- | -------- | --------------
-67 00    | 67 00    | Probably just an "hello" message
+67 00    | 67 00    | Probably just a "hello" message,
 68 5A    | 68 5A    | Set parameter?
 Value 0x5A
 69 11    | 69 11    | Set parameter?
 Value 0x11
 6A 78    | 6A 78    | Set parameter?
 Value 0x78